Photograph by Ven. Mishin Roelofs

 - Ven.
 Anzan Hoshin roshi's reading of his translation of Eihei Dogen zenji's “Bendowa: A Talk on Exerting the Way” https://wwzc.org/bendowa-talk-exerting-way

-Roof Repair and Essential Repairs to the Hojo (Abbot’s Quarters)
+Update on the Plan for Essential Repairs to the Hojo (Abbot’s Quarters)

 The image above shows the icicle that forms every winter on the roof of the Hojo.
-It is often over 20 feet long and is causing damage to the exterior trim and roof line and may be causing interior damage and mould inside the walls.
+It is often over 20 feet long and is causing damage to the exterior trim and roof line and may be causing interior damage and mold inside the walls.

 (do not satisfy hunger)

 by Ven.
 Shikai Zuiko sensei

 Continuing on with “Painted Cakes: A Zen Dictionary” a limited edition text written by Anzan Hoshin roshi in the 1980s and last revised in 1994.

 Shikan-taza (J) “Just sitting”.
 The root practice of our Lineage.
 The practice of realization; practice without reference points, techniques or boundaries.
 Shikan-taza is complete penetration into and actualization of Ordinary Mind; anything less is either an introductory stage of shikan-taza practice or a delusion.